 - Preheat oven to 400 degrees Fahrenheit.
 Grease a muffin pan, or insert muffin liners into the cups.

-- In a large bowl, add the flour, cinnamon, baking powder, baking soda, ginger, and salt.
+- In a large bowl, add the flour, cinnamon, baking powder, baking soda, and salt.
 Mix well to combine.

-- Add the white sugar, brown sugar, coconut oil, vanilla extract, and almond milk.
+- Add the white sugar, brown sugar, melted coconut oil, vanilla extract, and almond milk.
 Mix until a thick stock dough forms.

 - In a separate small bowl, mix the ground flaxseed and water together and let sit for a minute until it thickens.
 Add it to the bowl and add the Sourdough starter, mix well.

-- Lastly, fold in the blueberries.
-Fill each muffin cup with batter.
-Bake for 24-30 minutes until muffins have started to brown on top and are cooked through all the way.
-Mangia!
+- Bake for 24-30 minutes until muffins have started to brown on top and are cooked through all the way.
+Enjoy!

 Meal Prep Vegan Blueberry Muffins!

 You can easily meal prep this vegan sourdough blueberry muffin recipe by following the below recipe and dividing it into a few equal portions to enjoy throughout the week.
 I love having a healthy homemade meal ready in my fridge during the busy weekdays.
 By meal prepping this recipe, you can cook once and have perfectly portioned meals ready to go.
-I rely heavily on meal prepping and created a whole section of the site to recipes you can meal prep, batch cook, or make ahead.
-Heat + eat, you’re all set!
-You can butter these with a plant-based butter, spread with peanut butter, or top with jam!

 Cozy Brunch Recipes for the WIN!

 These vegan sourdough muffins are great for a quick cozy weekend breakfast, brunch, or brinner (breakfast for dinner!).
 They are the perfect recipe for brunch guests, or just for getting the whole family together to enjoy a slow weekend meal.
 These muffins are also great for having company over for a holiday brunch as well.
 Ready in under 30 minutes, these muffins are simple to get on the table, and they will go fast!
-You can see all my breakfast and brunch recipes on The Herbeevore here, and also if you are heading to a brunch at someone else’s home check out my brunch hostess gift guide for simple gift ideas the host will love!
-These blueberry sourdough muffins also make a great holiday brunch recipe or Christmas morning breakfast!
-Great for the whole family, kids and adults will love these so much.

-Other Vegan Sourdough Starter Recipes You’ll Love!
+More Vegan Sourdough Starter Recipes You’ll Love!

 Sourdough Garlic Naan Recipe (Vegan, Dairy Free, Egg Free)